auyylaso/Nimbus-Up-keep/README.md

 Want to chat or play with other Fuzion users?
 Join us on Gitter!

 # Changelog
+Version 1.1.1
+- New menu design (beta)
+- New aimbot tab (beta)
+- New HvH tab
+- Removed resolver from HvH tab (available on player selection)
+- Auto crouch added to misc tab

 Version 1.1.0 (Jan 25)
 - Third-person key added
 - Third-person optimization